 The monument to Jenkins’ Cavalry Brigade is on the East Cavalry Battlefield on Confederate Cavalry Avenue.
-(Tour map: East Cavalry Battlefield – north)
+(East Cavalry Battlefield – north tour map)

 The brigade was commanded at Gettysburg by Brigadier General Albert Jenkins, a planter and U.S. and Confederate Congressman from western Virginia.
 Jenkins was wounded by artillery on July 2nd while surveying Union positions from distant Barlow’s Knoll.
 Colonel Milton J. Ferguson of the 16th Virginia Cavalry Regiment then took over the brigade.